DanielTakeshi/svg/README.md

   optimizer's momentum.
 - For this and other datasets, LSTMs use 256 cells in each layer.
-- Defaults to 300 epochs, with 600 batches per epoch, batch size is 100, which sums to 60K items per epoch.
-Seems logical but I asusme there's a train/test split.
+- Defaults to 300 epochs, with 600 batches per epoch, batch size is 100, which sums to 60K items per epoch, seems logical.
+There is also a train/test split.
 - Add `--channels 3` to replicate the input across channels and check if the network architecture is compatible.
 Similarly, can adjust `--image_width`.